 “There are many things that can be done with a smart budget and some elbow grease,” Miralles said.
 “Start with the basics, like keeping the lawn trimmed, spending a few extra minutes to edge it all the way around.
 And, make sure to keep it watered and free of weeds.
 A clean, green lawn is the fastest and most inexpensive way to boost the appeal of your home.”

-The outside should appear “clean and low maintenance,” Wieck said, with trees and shrubs well-trimmed, windows clean and gutters clear of debris.
+The outside should appear “clean and low maintenance,” Wieck said.
+This includes well-trimmed trees and shrubs, clean windows and clear gutters.

-She said it helps to look at your home from the street and and view it through your potential buyer’s eyes.
+She said it helps to view your home through a potential buyer’s eyes.

 “What draws your attention first?
 Is it the adorable door hanger and matching baskets on the front porch, or is it the chipping paint on the garage door and broken upstairs window?”